$\mathbb{Z}_{2}$ Spin Hopf Insulator: Helical Hinge States and Returning Thouless Pump: symmetry-protected surface topology and helical hinge states

 If we only have TR symmetry, even if we require the bulk Bloch Wannier gap to be preserved, we find that the helical hinge modes are not stable.
 That is, they can be removed by adding certain surface perturbations to make all surface facets have the same surface valence $\Z_{2}$ invariant (while preserving the energy gap and the gap of the bulk Bloch-Wannier bands).
 This is because the surface valence $\Z_{2}$ invariant can be changed by perturbations on the surface facets that close and reopen the \emph{surface} energy gap.
 It is only the surface $\Z_{2}$ invariant of both the occupied and unoccupied bands combined that is fixed.

-In contrast, the particle-hole inversion symmetry can stabilize gapless helical hinge modes by ensuring the existence of domain walls on the closed two-dimensional surface of our 3D system.
+In contrast, the particle-hole inversion symmetry can stabilize gapless helical hinge modes by ensuring the existence of domain walls on the closed two-dimensional surface of our 3D crystallite that is finite in all directions, as long as the surface energy spectrum is gapped.
 Recall from \q{eq:constraint_spinhopf} that the symmetry enforces $\nu_{v}(\hat{\bm{n}})=\nu_{c}(-\hat{\bm{n}})$ for all $\hat{\bm{n}}$.
 Then, for spin Hopf insulators with $\nu(\hat{\bm{n}})=1$ for all $\hat{\bm{n}}$ [cf.\ Eq.~\eqref{eq:spinhopf}], we have

 Thus, there must be a domain wall between distinct Kane-Mele $\mathbbm{Z}_2$ invariants on the two-dimensional surface of the spin-Hopf insulator, and this domain wall will harbor gapless helical hinge modes.
 As a representative illustration, Fig.~\ref{fig:hinge_spinhopf} (a) shows a pattern of helical hinge modes for a particular, symmetric surface termination of our model (whose bulk Hamiltonian is given in Eq.~\eqref{eq:spinhopf}).
 In Fig.~\ref{fig:hinge_spinhopf} (b) we show the corresponding energy spectrum for our model where periodic boundary conditions have been imposed in the $x$-direction, and open boundaries in both the $y,z$ directions such that there are four surface facets with normals in the $\pm \hat{y}$ and $\pm \hat{z}$ directions.
 Perturbations can change the spatial pattern of helical hinge states, but cannot remove them entirely.